-Prerequisites: 101 or permission of instructor.
-Introduction to the theory and methods of environments ronmental magnetism and the application of environmental magnetism to interpreting sedimentary deposits
+3 credits Prerequisites: 101 or permission of instructor.
+Introduction to the theory and methods of envi ronmental magnetism and the application of environmental magnetism to interpreting sedimentary deposits

-EXPLORATION GEOPHYSICS
+546 EXPLORATION GEOPHYSICS

-Prerequisites: 3450:223, 3650:292 or permission.
+Prerequisites: 3450.223, 3650.292 or permission.
 Basic principles and techniques of geo-physical exploration with emphasis on gravimetric, magnetic, seismic and electrical methods and application to geological problems.
 Laboratory.

-BOREHOLE GEOPHYSICS
+549 BOREHOLE GEOPHYSICS

 Prerequisite: permission of instructor.
-Basic principles and techniques of geophysical well log-ging with emphasis on electrical, radioactive and sonic measures and their quantitative evalu-ation.
+Basic principles and techniques of geophysical well log-ging with emphasis on electrical, radioactive and sonic measures and their quantitative evaluation.
 Applications in oil, gas and groundwater exploration.
 Laboratory.

-ADVANCED STRUCTURAL GEOLOGY
+ADVANCED STRUCTURAL GEOLOGY 550

 Prerequisite: 350 or permission.
 Fundamental and advanced concepts of structural geology with emphasis on current and developing concepts.
 Laboratory.

-ADVANCED PALEONTOLOGY Prerequisite: 360 and 360 lab.
+ADVANCED PALEONTOLOGY 3 credits Prerequisite: 360 and 360 lab.
 Provides advanced training in paleontological subjects.
 Topics will include paleoenvironmental analysis, biostratigraphic correlation, fossil preservation, diversification and extinction patterns and geochemical signals of fossils.

-MICROPALEONTOLOGY Prerequisite: 360 or permission.
+- 563 MICROPALEONTOLOGY 3 credits Prerequisite: 360 or permission.
 Introduction to techniques of micropaleontology evolution and paleoecology of selected microfossil groups.
+Laboratory - GEOCHEMISTRY 570 3 credite Prerequisites: 101, 230, 231; 3150:151, 152, 153; or permission.
+Application of chemical principles to the study of geologic processes.
 Laboratory

-GEOCHEMISTRY

-Prerequisites: 101, 230, 231, 3150:151, 152, 153, or permission.
-Application of chemical principles to the study of geologic processes.
-Laboratory STABLE ISOTOPE GEOCHEMISTRY 3 credits

-Prerequisites: 3150:151, 152, 153; 3450:221; 3370:101, 102.
-Application of stable isotope geo-chemistry to the study of the hydrologic and carbon cycles, modern sedimentary environments, and the interpretation of sedimentary rocks.
+572 STABLE ISOTOPE GEOCHEMISTRY 3 credits Prerequisites: 3150.151, 152, 153; 3450:221; 3370:101, 102.
+Application of stable isotope geochemistry to the study of the hydrologic and carbon cycles, modern sedimentary environments, and the interpretation of sedimentary rocks.